DanielSSilva/danielssilva.github.io/_posts/2021-07-14-Azure-pipelines---Adding-code-coverage-and-reports-to-the-pipeline.md

 ---

 In the previous post, we've created a simple pipeline that builds and tests our application.
-We know that our tests ran successfully, but that's all we know.
+We know that our tests ran successfully, but that's all.
 We don't actually know how much code we are testing.

 # What's code coverage